Cyriaque Lamar

 She was, but her eyes were closed.

-Tippi felt the sand underneath her belly.
-Between the quiet of the tide and the sun soaking her body, ambition wasn’t coming easy.
+The pig felt the sand underneath her belly.
+Between the quiet tide and complicit sun, ambition didn’t come easy.

 “We’re going up to the boardwalk to get ice.
 You want to stay here, or come with?”